Moderation

 Micronutrients (Micros)

-Micronutrients are a groups of nutrients your body needs in small amounts.
-These vitamins and minerals which are essential for growth and energy.
+Micronutrients are a group of nutrients your body needs in small amounts.
+They include vitamins and minerals, which are essential for growth, development, and overall energy production.

 Click photo for full details